COVID-19 Information and Updates

-- Visitor Restrictions: As always, patients are welcome and encouraged to seek necessary care.
+- Visitor Guidelines: As always, patients are welcome and encouraged to seek necessary care.
 To protect the health and safety of our patients and families, our staff and our community during the COVID-19 pandemic, we have temporarily changed our visitor policy.
 Click here to view our current visitors policy.

 - Entrance Screening: If you need to enter the hospital or our health centers, we’ll take your temperature and ask you a few questions.
 If you have respiratory complaints or a fever, you’ll be routed safely to care in a dedicated area.

 - Masking: For everyone’s protection, masks are required for all patients, visitor, and staff members at our hospital or facilities.
 One will be provided to you if you do not have your own.
 Please make sure you wear it properly, covering your nose and mouth fully, for the duration of your visit.
 If you have concerns about your mask or wearing one, please speak with a staff member.

 - Hand Sanitizer: When you arrive, during your time with us, and after your appointment, please use the available hand sanitizer.
 You may be asked to clean your hands during your healthcare experience.
 When you get home, wash your hands, wipe down your phone, laptop or tablet and earpieces.
 Then wash your hands again for a minimum of 20 seconds with soap and warm water.

 - Physical Distancing: We’ve made changes to our waiting rooms and seating areas to support safe physical distancing of at least 6 feet.
 In some cases, waiting rooms may not be utilized.
 Instead, you will be brought directly to an exam room to see your provider.